Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Static_aint_always_noise.md

 Any strings found in static have been written to static.ltdis.strings.txt with file offset
 ```

-Lets briefly look at the dissasembly
+Let's briefly look at the dissasembly
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/General_Skills/Static_ain't_always_noise]
 └─$ head -n20 static.ltdis.x86_64.txt